ionic-team/stencil-component-starter/readme.md

 ### Standalone

-If you are using Stencil components as part of a separate compiler that handles bundling and tree-shaking for you, we recommend importing Stencil components individually in those files where they are needed.
+If you are using a Stencil component library with `dist-custom-elements`, we recommend importing Stencil components individually in those files where they are needed.

 To export Stencil components as standalone components make sure you have the [`dist-custom-elements`](https://stenciljs.com/docs/custom-elements) output target defined in your `stencil.config.ts`.